Rokhaya Diallo: Afro-feminism, intersectional and "decolonial" feminism

-According to Maboula Soumahoron, decolonial feminism finds its sources on the other side of the Atlantic, borrowing its theory and lexicon from black feminism, it is inspired by the struggle of personalities such as Angela Davis.
-It is also in the United States that the concept of "intersectionality" was developed, representing the accumulation of several types of discrimination (ethnic, sexual, social, etc.).73 The concept of "intersectionality" is also being developed in the United States.

-In February 2015, Frédérique Calandra, PS mayor of the 20th arrondissement of Paris, refused Rokhaya Diallo the right to come and talk about violence against women during the Week for Gender Equality.
+In February 2015, Frédérique Calandra, PS mayor of the 20th arrondissement of Paris, refused Rokhaya Diallo a platform to talk about violence against women during the Week for Gender Equality.
 She says of her decision that: "Rokhaya Diallo's point of view cannot represent feminism.
 She is made for feminism just as I am made for being an archbishop.
 She is at best a useful idiot of Muslim fundamentalism, at worst a false nose of Tariq Ramadan.
-She also promised, "If Mrs. Diallo ever wants to debate, no problem, I'll beat her up! " Rokhaya Diallo finally spoke in a small room on the 20th, where more than a hundred people came to listen to her, particularly about the discriminatory treatment of sexual assault.
+She also promised, "If Mrs. Diallo ever wants to debate, no problem, I'll beat her up! " Rokhaya Diallo spoke in a small room on the 20th, where more than a hundred people came to listen to her, particularly about the discriminatory treatment of sexual assault.
 Emmanuelle Rivier, Europe Ecology deputy for the Greens in charge of equality in the district, said she did not understand the reasons for the city council's refusal to invite Rokhaya Diallo.
 In September 2018, Frédérique Calandra also withdrew a subsidy that her town hall had given to a festival because Rokhaya Diallo was invited.